 Our traditional Fall and Spring semester dates encompass a total of 16 weeks, with three additional days for exams.
 One of the 16 weeks in both semesters is a break for Thanksgiving or Spring Break.
 These semesters are standard term.
 The traditional Summer session is 8-9 weeks in length.

-Non-traditional venues which consist of online, hybrid, or intensive courses have semesters that are broken down by modules within the semester.
-These are considered nonstandard terms with a Fall and Spring semester consisting of four modules each.
-A Summer session may have two modules, one that is five weeks in length and one that is eight weeks in length.
+Non-traditional venues which consist of online, hybrid, or intensive courses have semesters that are considered nonstandard terms with a Fall and Spring semester consisting of eight weeks in length.